lockedLog/XBLm/README.md

 Stats like messages sent, rate limit, account bans/locks, and more are updated and displayed in real time.

 I do not condone the use of this tool to send nefarious messages, spam, or anything else against xbox TOS.
 I will not be providing a tool or explaining how to grab the necessary authentication tokens.
+THIS IS AN OLD VERSION